wildgoosespeeder/FFMPEG-To-Theora-Vorbis-OGG-File-GUI/README.md

 # FFMPEG-To-Theora-Vorbis-OGG-File-GUI
 Create OGG Video Container Files From Non-OGG Sources

 This app is designed to be portable.
 I won't subject users to use installer programs.
 I rather start off as trustworthy.
-Just excract the exe wherever you desire, preferably on your desktop.
+Just extract the exe wherever you desire, preferably on your desktop.

 It's very easy to use to batch convert files to be in Theora+Vorbis format in an OGV container.
 Complexity will change later but I will try to keep it easy.
 Consider version 1 a proof of concept.